 After that, there are 14 video clips to watch, during which you should click every time you see a developing hazard.
 Each hazard can earn you up to 5 points, depending on how early you spot it.

 Pass Score: 85/100 (multiple-choice section) 57/75 (hazard perception)

 Attempts Allowed: You have unlimited attempts to pass part 1 of the ADI tests

 Now it's time to prove that you can drive like a pro.
-Again, this will be quite similar to the practical test you took as a learner.
-This time, however, you have to show not only that you can drive, but that you can drive at expert level.
+Again, this will be quite like the practical test you took as a learner.
+This time, however, you must show not only that you can drive, but that you can drive at expert level.
 Be prepared to be tested on: